 Science Speculation: So what’s going on here, anyway?

 The brain is very different from a stored program computer, certainly in structure and likely also in programming.
 Nevertheless, the computer can suggest analogies that may also apply to the brain.

-You may have opened an application, or started a search, only to see a message that your computer had not yet finished cataloguing the information.
-Even when you don’t see the message, this indexing activity is going on in the background, organizing your files so that they can be searched.
+You may have opened an application or started a search and seen a message that your computer had not yet finished cataloguing the information.
+Even when you don’t see the message, this indexing activity is going on in the background, organizing your files so that you can search them.
 But what if you kept your computer so busy with calculations that it could never find the time to index your files?
 Quite simply, you would not be able to find things that you wanted!

 The analogy we’re looking for is that every waking moment, our senses, especially vision, are taking in a barrage of sensory data.
 What happens to that information?
-It’s plausible to believe that it’s kept in some kind of temporary storage until the brain can sort through it, keep the few important nuggets, and discard the rest.
-And sleep may give the respite that our minds need to do that processing.
+It’s plausible to believe that it’s kept in some kind of temporary storage until the brain can organize it.
+The brain might sort through it, keep the few important nuggets, and discard the rest.
+And sleeping may give the respite that our minds need to do that processing.

 This pretty well lines up with what researchers and commentators believe.
 Here are some expressive quotes:

 – Wagner et al: “Sleep, by restructuring new memory representations, facilitates extraction of explicit knowledge and insightful behaviour.”

 – Cirelli and Tononi: “Sleep may be a good time for consolidating and integrating new memories without interference from ongoing activities.”

 – Greaves: “I also speculate that every night in sleep the mind goes through these physical recollections of the day and disposes of those that are of little consequence and will not help ensure survival of that individual.”